Reverso: Efficient Time Series Foundation Models for Zero-shot Forecasting

-where the query, key, value vectors are obtained from linear projections followed by short convolutions of the input $x$, and $\beta_i \in (0,1)$ is obtained by a linear projection of the input $x_i$ followed by a sigmoid.
+Here the query, key, value vectors are obtained from linear projections followed by short convolutions of the input $x$, and $\beta_i \in (0,1)$ is obtained by a linear projection of the input $x_i$ followed by a sigmoid.
 We use 4 heads (i.e., $d_h = \frac{d}{4})$.
 To better model bidirectional context over the entire length $L$ sequence, we add the last time step of the previous layer to the current layer's first hidden state (i.e., $x^{(l)}_0 \gets x^{(l)}_0 + x^{(l-1)}_{L-1}$) before the DeltaNet layer.
-We found this type of vector-based ``state-weaving'' strategy to work well in practice.
-Similar state-weaving strategies have been explored in \citet{tempopfn}.
+We found this type of vector-based ``state-weaving'' strategy to work well in practice, similar to \citet{tempopfn}.

 In our ablation studies we also compare against other DeltaNet variants such as Gated DeltaNet~\citep[GDN; ][]{yang2025gated} and Gated Delta Product \citep[GDP;][]{siems2025deltaproduct}, as well as linear attention variants such Gated Linear Attention \citep[GLA;][]{gla} (which generalizes state-space models such as Mamba-2 \citep{dao2024transformers}).
 Our findings show that DeltaNet performs well despite having fewer parameters.